 How long does it take to install a solar PV system?

 Typical residential systems typically take 3 to 5 days to install.
 Ground mount systems and larger systems can take longer.
-We usually schedule our installations on a first come, first serve basis; however, installations can be scheduled for specific blocks of time.
-Most installs can be started 10 business days after execution of an installation contract.
+We usually schedule our installations on a first-come, first-serve basis; however, installations can be scheduled for specific blocks of time.
 Needless to say, inclement weather may impact our installation schedule.

 What size system will I need?